puppetlabs/puppet-instruqt-tracks/pe-continuously-deliver-lab-3-2/01-deploy-to-production-with-impact-analysis/assignment.md

 ✔️ **Result:** tbd.<br><br>

-Edit the Main pipeline to automatically promote to Deploy to Development
+Edit the Main pipeline to automatically deploy to Development
 ========
 1. Edit the **main** pipeline. (add steps here)
 2. Select **Auto-Approve** (between the IA step and Deployment step).

 ✔️ **Result:** tbd.<br><br>

-Create a new change and merge request, merging feature_new_motd to main
+Merge the feature_new_motd branch to the main branch
 ========
 1. On the workstation in the **control-repo** project run
         ```